GRACE (2019) | Concept Film

 AUDIO COMMENTARY (2013) | Short Film

 In a time where human beings are part of an ever-growing network of communication, one man appears to have regressed into an internal dialogue, becoming increasingly cynical about everything in his life and the world he is forced to act normal in.

-As well as being a firm festival favourite, this comedy film's concept in sound was also the basis for a paper written by Christopher Kay at university called 'Eyed Ears'.
+As well as being a firm festival favourite, this comedy film's concept in sound was also the basis for a university paper by Christopher Kay called 'Eyed Ears'.